Steal This Blog! SEO 2.0 Goes Creative Commons

 *

-Over the years I admired the Creative Commons movement.
-I have not only been a big fan of it.
+Yet I have not only been a big fan of community and sharing.

-I also used a lot of Creative Commons licensed images here on my blog as metaphorical illustrations of my articles.
+I also used a lot of Creative Commons licensed images here on the SEO2.blog!

-Why?
-Google doesn’t allow you to duplicate your content.
-In case you do publish the same content on more than one URL you get penalized.
+In case you do publish the same content on more than one page you get penalized.

 Only one instance of it will rank if you’re lucky.
-I had to comply with Google’s selfish and arbitrary guidelines.
+Everything else is literally against the Google guidelines.

-The Google penalty
+The Google Penalty

-One day Google decided to penalize me anyway.
 During one of the numerous so called Panda updates they decided that my blog is low quality.

 Google stopped sending me traffic for most of the relevant search queries I was ranking before.

-From then one mostly worthless or downright harmful traffic has been coming via Google.
 Predominantly people wanting to use my images on their sites were arriving by way of Google search.

-Google-free blogging
+Google-free Blogging

-Then I was free to do whatever I wanted on my blog again and nobody could forbid me to spread my articles all over the Web.
+Also nobody could forbid me to spread my articles all over the Web.

-I have disappeared from Google results after banning Google search and I didn’t want to go back.
+I have disappeared from Google results after banning Google search.

 legally copy and distribute my articles in their entirety.